susom/redcap-em-survey-ui-tweaks/README.md

 1. **Hide Reset Button:** In some cases you want to hide the 'reset link' for radio questions.

-1. **Rename "Next Page" Button:** You may want to change the "Next Page >>" language when breaking up a survey by sections.
+1. **Rename "Next Page >>" and "<< Previous Page" Buttons:** You may want to change the language on these buttons when breaking up a survey by sections.

 1. **Hide required field text:** De-clutter your page on surveys with many required fields.